Schaubli/virtual-reality-chemical-space/README.md

 ![VRCS Controls](http://viz.gdb.tools/images/vrcs_controls.jpg)

 ### Usage (Without a VR Headset)
-If you do not have a VR headset, you will be able to use VRCS in a limitad fashion using your mouse and keyboard.
+If you do not have a VR headset, you will be able to use VRCS in a limited fashion using your mouse and keyboard.
 The movement in the plane is controlled by <kbd>A</kbd><kbd>W</kbd><kbd>S</kbd><kbd>D</kbd> while the rotation of the simulated headset is controlled using the mouse.

 ## Building VRCS
 In order to build VRCS, the latest release of [Unity3d](https://unity3d.com/) is required.